 A series of news articles from the late 1950s covering successful proseuctions led by Inspector Mole, who was one of the pioneer Inspectors of Animal Welfare League NSW

-While the Inspectorate was flourishing, fundraising was starting to pick up too, with a Ladies Auxiliary supporting the League in the city, holding stalls at Central and Wynyard stations to raise awareness.
+While the Inspectorate was flourishing, fundraising was starting to pick up too, with a Ladies Auxiliary supporting Animal Welfare League NSW in the city, holding stalls at Central and Wynyard stations to raise awareness.

 A slew of branches opened in the following decade: Blue Mountains, Illawarra, Lower Mountains, Lithgow, Penrith, Ashfield & Districts, Mt Hutton, Shoalhaven, Casula, Guildford & Districts, Hawkesbury Valley, Manly Warringah and St George/Sutherland.

-Over the years, there were numerous attempts at finding a property suitable for an Animal Care Centre that would allow the Animal Welfare League to expand its rehoming efforts.
+Over the years, there were numerous attempts at finding a property suitable for an Animal Care Centre that would allow Animal Welfare League NSW to expand its rehoming efforts.

-After many false starts, including a temporary shelter in Turramurra in 1980, the League purchased the ‘Oleander Park’ boarding kennels in West Hoxton.
-The site was fitted out with a cattery, vet clinic, stables, and housing for birds and pocket pets, and remains operational to this day.
+After many false starts, including a temporary shelter in Turramurra in 1980, Animal Welfare League NSW purchased the ‘Oleander Park’ boarding kennels in West Hoxton.
+The site was fitted out with a cattery, vet clinic, stables, and housing for birds and pocket pets.

 A shelter was also purchased in the Ingleside area, however was regrettably vacated in 2017 due to serious issues with the on-site wastewater system.

-The organisation’s current main shelter, located in Kemps Creek, was completed in 2008 and has recently been renovated with a new dog walking track and veterinary isolation unit.
-The shelter welcomes thousands of animals through its doors every year, for quality veterinary and behavioural care prior to rehoming.
+The organisation’s current main shelter, located in Kemps Creek, was completed in 2008 and was renovated with a new dog walking track and veterinary isolation unit.
+The shelter welcomes thousands of animals through its doors every year, for quality care prior to rehoming.

-True to its roots, the Animal Welfare League NSW has also maintained its Inspectorate department, and the branch system remains strong with 15 different branches around the state.
+True to its roots, Animal Welfare League NSW has also maintained its Inspectorate department, and the branch system remains strong with various branches around the state.

-As we move into our 60th year of operation, we remember the principles that Animal Welfare League was first founded upon, and would like to thank the public for their support over the years, as we journey towards making New South Wales a kinder place for all animals.
+We remember the principles that Animal Welfare League NSW was first founded upon, and would like to thank the public for their support over the years, as we journey towards making New South Wales a kinder place for all animals.